alex987654/Eureka-Planitia/README.md

 An educational study atlas of every officially named surface feature on Mars — its IAU name, descriptor class, and location — for anyone who wants to learn about named features on Mars.
 Built with a CesiumJS 3D globe (colorized-MOLA imagery) and an SM-2 flashcard study layer.

+Updated to include colloquial names of features (e.g. Mt.
+Sharp) and locations of historical landing sites as well.

 Web page:

 * [Eureka Planitia](https://alex987654.github.io/Eureka-Planitia)